 #5.
 Unified Communication Systems

-E-commerce depends almost solely on supply-chain management.
+The future of e-commerce depends largrly on supply-chain management.
 In order for this system to function effectively, each department, from distribution to the executive team, has to function as one united front.
 Having a direct, concise channel of communication across all areas of the business will ensure there is little to no lag or waste in the production process.

 Using a conferencing system such as Zoom for all telecommunication within the office, or adapting a translation software to provide services to the clientele of all nationalities can be tremendously beneficial.
 Connecting all branches of your company will not only make overseeing projects easier but also gives insight to all employees as to what the vision and goals of the company are moving forward.
 By avoiding bottlenecks in communications as much as possible, productivity and total output will be optimized.